 Cryptocurrencies are in the spotlight today, not only for investors and Internet users.
 Cryptocurrency holders should be concerned about cybercriminals who intend to get their hands on someone’s crypto wallets.
-They are getting creative when developing their fraud schemes, and it can be challenging for users to spot security threats.
+They are getting creative when developing their fraud schemes, and it can be challenging for users to spot security threats, that only the best crypto audit companies can detect.
 So, we decided to dig into the most useful and effective way to protect your crypto wallet from getting hacked or stolen.

 Further in this article, you will discover numerous recommendations and tools that will significantly help you secure your digital wallets.

 What Is Cryptocurrency Wallet?

 A crypto wallet might be software or hardware that facilitates storage for your crypto funds.
 It allows you to manipulate your currency the way you want: send, receive, browse your funds, and even interact with blockchain features.
 And, of course, having cryptocurrency requires you to own a crypto wallet.

 There are two distinct types of crypto wallets – hot wallets and cold wallets.

 A software wallet (usually called a hot wallet) is the most typical digital wallet that works via an Internet connection and can be accessed from various devices.
 Hot wallets are very convenient as you have quick and easy access to them, and you can conduct transactions in seconds.